knowerlittle/shopup-www/README.md

 # shopup-www

 ## Front-end
 A web application for leasing and renting areas in retail spaces for showcasing products.
-The search feature  utilizes 360 video for an immersive view of the rented space.
+The search feature  utilizes 360 video for an immersive view of available spaces.

 **Built with REACT**